Joecstarr/thesis/sections/software/basics/phases/unit_design.md

 ways, first a plain English description, and second included diagrammatically in a class diagram [@UnifiedModelingLanguage2017] for the unit.
 The plain English description for each member describes what that member is intended to be or do.
-In the case of functional memember, along with an English description, a diagrammatic definition as a state machine[@UnifiedModelingLanguage2017] should also be given.
+In the case of a functional memember, along with an English description, a diagrammatic definition as a state machine[@UnifiedModelingLanguage2017] should also be given.

-As with the the special language/mood used when designing requirements (@subsec-requirements), documentation at the unit level and below have a particular frugal and direct style.
+As with the special language/mood used when designing requirements (@subsec-requirements), documentation at the unit level and below have a particular frugal and direct style.
 When this style is first encountered it can be jarring, and the writing appear shockingly poor.
 However, just as the use of the